P3KI/bendy/README.md

 ---

 ## Known alternatives:
 This is not the first library to implement Bencode.
-In fact there's several implementations already:
+In fact there are several implementations already:

 - Toby Padilla [serde-bencode](https://github.com/toby/serde-bencode)